wp-plugins/collapsable-blogroll/readme.txt

 3. Put <!--catlinkspage--> in your post or on a page where the blogroll should appear.

 == Frequently Asked Questions ==

+= What is this plugin for? =

+With this plugin the blogroll can be put into a post or into a static page.

 == Screenshots ==